 Who can use this

-Any user in your organization who can create and send transactions and notaries sourcing transactions (NSTs) can perform the steps below.
+Users in your organization who can create and send transactions and notaries sourcing transactions (NSTs) can perform the steps below.

 How it works